afforeroc/mealy-machine/README.md

 | q8    | n      |

 ### 3. Input data
-The app requires an input file with all data (1 to 5 section) to construct a functional Mealy machine and their representative directed graph, and some sample strings (6 and 7 section) to generate their respective traduced strings.
-Followings sections explain required order and type of data for this file.
-All showed data is in 'input.in' file.
-If you need your customized Mealy machine you need edit `ìnput.in` with all respective data.
+The app requires:
+* `machine.txt`- input file with all data to construct a representative Mealy machine and their digraph
+* `input_strings.txt`- input file with set of strings that will be translated.

+These input files are in `input/` folder and will be edited according to your needs.

+Followings sections I explain required order of data for these files with examples.

+**machine.txt**

-* Section 1- All alphabet symbols ('E' elements separated by spaces in one line).
+* First section- All alphabet symbols ('E' elements separated by spaces in one line).
 > Text (e.g.)
 ```
 0 1
 ```

-* Section 2- All states ('Q' elements separated by spaces in one line).
+* Second section- All states ('Q' elements separated by spaces in one line).
-> Text (e.g.)
+> Text
 ```
 q0 q1 q2 q3 q4 q5 q6 q7 q8
 ```

-* Section 3- Initial state (one element in one line).
+* Third section- Initial state (only one element in one line).
 > Text (e.g.)
 ```
 q0
 ```

-* Section 4- All transitions states (state-state pairs).
-The states should be inputted in order like Table 1 (a pair separated by spaces in one line.
+* Fourth section- All transitions states (state-state pairs).
+These states should be inputted according with order like states were inputted, as Table 1 (a pair separated by spaces in one line.
 'Q' pairs separated by breaklines).
 > Text (e.g.)
 ```
 q1 q5